Simple Roasted Parsnips

 Step 1: Preheat The Oven

-Parsnips are very high in natural sugar, so they can burn more easily than roasted carrots, therefore you want to set your oven to 400 degrees.
+Parsnips are very high in natural sugars, so they can burn more easily than roasted carrots, therefore you want to set your oven to 400 degrees.
 That’s slightly cooler than what you would normally use for most other roasted veggies.

 Step 2: Cut and Season